 - Taking bold steps to further reduce unsafe road user behavior (e.g., distracted driving, excessive speed and use of alcohol)

-“Urban mobility planners should look beyond the near term, collaborate in knowledge-sharing partnerships and prepare for future challenges by creating sustainable and scalable mobility safety solutions.", states Thomas Müller, Co-Founder at bee smart city.
+“Urban mobility planners should look beyond the near term, collaborate in knowledge-sharing partnerships and prepare for future challenges by creating sustainable and scalable urban mobility safety solutions.", states Thomas Müller, Co-Founder at bee smart city.